coinbase/mesh-sdk-go/constructor/dsl/README.md

 the `Worker`.
 It is possible to reference other variables in an input using the syntax `{{var}}` where `var` must follow [this syntax](https://github.com/tidwall/gjson/blob/master/SYNTAX.md).
-The Rosetta Constructor DSL compiler will automatically check that referenced variables are previously defined.
+The Mesh Constructor DSL compiler will automatically check that referenced variables are previously defined.

 #### End Line